Machine-Learning-Guided Insights into Solid-Electrolyte Interphase Conductivity: Are Amorphous Lithium Fluorophosphates the Key?: Abstract

 \section{Abstract}

 Despite decades of study, the identity of the dominant \ce{Li+}-conducting phase within the inorganic SEI of Li-ion batteries remains unresolved.
 While the mosaic model describes LiF/\ce{Li2O}/\ce{Li2CO3} nanocrystallites within a disordered matrix, these crystalline phases inherently offer limited ionic conductivity.
 Growing evidence suggests that interfaces, grain boundaries, and amorphous phases may instead host the primary fast-ion pathways.
-Motivated by mixed-anion electrolyte decomposition products, we combine diffusion-based generative structure prediction with machine-learning interatomic potentials (MLIPs) to interrogate lithium difluorophosphate (\ce{LiPO2F2}), a key decomposition product of phosphorus- and fluorine-containing electrolytes.
-We identify a stable crystalline polymorph and, through MLIP-accelerated molecular dynamics, show that the amorphous counterpart is more conductive, with projected room-temperature $\sigma$ $\approx$ 0.18 mS cm$^{-1}$ and $E_\mathrm{a}$ $\approx$ 0.40 eV.
-This enhancement is attributed to structural disorder, which flattens the Li site-energy landscape, and to a low formation energy for Li-interstitial defects, which supplies additional mobile carriers.
-We present mixed-anion, amorphous Li--P--O--F phases as promising candidates for the \ce{Li+}-conducting medium of the inorganic SEI, offering a path forward for engineering improved battery interfaces.
+Using diffusion-based generative structure prediction and machine-learning interatomic potentials (MLIPs), we investigate lithium difluorophosphate (\ce{LiPO2F2}), a key mixed-anion decomposition product of phosphorus- and fluorine-containing electrolytes.
+We identify a stable crystalline polymorph and demonstrate that the amorphous counterpart is conductive, with projected room-temperature $\sigma \approx 0.18$ mS cm$^{-1}$ and $E_\mathrm{a} \approx 0.40$ eV.
+This enhancement stems from structural disorder flattening the Li site-energy landscape and a low formation energy for Li-interstitial defects, which supplies additional mobile carriers.
+We propose amorphous mixed-anion Li--P--O--F phases as a promising conducting medium in the SEI, offering a specific target for engineering improved battery interfaces.